 Responsibility for a motorcycle accident is rarely a clear cut matter.
 Even if the other driver should accept full responsibility they rarely do.
-Statistics confirming that in 2/3 of collisions between cars and motorcycles car drivers are at fault.
+Department of Transport Statistics confirming that in 2/3 of collisions between cars and motorcycles car drivers are at fault.

 Even if there wasn’t another rider or driver involved in the motorcycle accident there might be a possibility that somebody has been negligent and therefore be responsible for paying compensation amounts for your motorcycle accident.